-The progress of Local Authority projects and grant funding activities and community projects have been reported in the Technical Services report.
+The progress of Local Authority's projects and grant funding activities and community projects have been reported in the Technical Services report.

 The Local Authority Finance Report covers the Council's activities and projects within the community.
-There are activities that relate to Council's Core Services funded by both Tied and Untied, Commercial Services, and Community Services activities.
+Included in the Report are activities that relate to the Council's Core Services funded by both tied and untied Commercial Services and Community Services funding.
 From time-to-time there are some projects that are funded from Council's own money.